How does the mystery get solved?

 In ‘fairplay’ mysteries, where the reader gets to work along side the protagonist, clues are the most vital part of your plot.
 You have to know what different kinds of clues there are, how to make them, what you need them for and how to present them in such a way as to distract your reader.

-Trace evidence is a very popular clue these days.
+Trace evidence is a popular clue.
 Clues can also be journals or emails, lies or alibis, photos or facebook posts.
 They can be information or lack of information.
 A person acting out of character is a clue.
 There are also false clues aka (also known as) Red Herrings.
 More on them later.

 If you want to write a ‘fairplay’ mystery – where your reader has all the clues to solve the mystery- the earlier you plant the clue that will give away the solution the better.
 Below is a case in point.
 Good old Sherlock!